Reuh/anselme/README.md

 Purpose
 -------

 Once upon a time, I wanted to do a game with a branching story.
 I could store the current state in a bunch of variables and just write everything like the rest of my game's code.
 But no, that would be *too simple*.
 I briefly looked at [ink](https://github.com/inkle/ink), which looked nice but lacked some features I felt like I needed.
 Mainly, I wanted something more language independant and less linear.
 Also, I wasn't a fan of the syntax.
-And I'm a weirdo who make their game in Lua.
+And I'm a weirdo who make their game in Lua *and* likes making their own scripting languages (by the way, if you like Lua but not my weird idiosyncratic language, there's actually some other options ([Erogodic](https://github.com/oniietzschan/erogodic) looks nice)).

 So, here we go.
 Let's make a new scripting language.